herval/kb/README.md

 Arguments:
   `--language` - specify which languages the project contain.
 This will create a separate source folder per language specified.
 Supported values: java, kotlin
+  `--main-class` - specify the main class of the project.
+Omit if you're building a library or jar without a main class.
+You can also define this via the `project.yaml` file.

 ### `kb build`
 Build a binary containing all sources on your project, and puts it (along with all dependency jars) on an `out` folder.

 Arguments:
-  `--main-class` - specify the main class of the project.
-Omit if you're building a library or jar without a main class.
-You can also define this via the `project.yaml` file.
   `--fatjar` - build a fatjar.
 This will include all the dependencies in a single jar file.
 Ideal for distributing a binary with no external dependencies.
   `--binary` - build a native binary.
 This requires GraalVM to be installed.
+  `--jar` - build a regular jar, with or without a main class (as per the `project.yaml` config.

 ### `kb run`
 Compiles and runs the main class of the project.

 Arguments:
-  `--binary`
   `--app-args` - pass down parameters to the app as-is.
 Eg.: `--app-args "-foo=true -bar=false"` `--jvm-args` - pass down these arguments to the JVM.
 Eg.: `--jvm-args "-server -Xms2G"`